 III.
-University level procedures
+University level procedure

-- A. The Provost shall participate in the promotion decision-making process as follows: - (1) The Promotion Record available to the Provost will consist of the Promotion Record available to the Dean, the Dean's letter, and the candidate's letter of response (if any) to the negative recommendation of the Dean.
-Although the appendices to the Promotion Record (consisting of student teaching evaluations and publications) are part of the Promotion Record, they normally will not be moved physically to the Provost's custody unless the Provost requests them.
+- A. The Provost shall participate in the promotion decision-making process as follows: - (1) The Promotion Record available to the Provost will consist of the Promotion Record available to the Dean, the Dean's letter, and the candidate's response (if any) to the recommendation of the Dean.
+Although the appendices to the Promotion Record (consisting of student teaching evaluations and publications) are part of the

-- (2) When any materials that were not available at the time of the departmental or collegiate action are forwarded to the Provost, the Provost will make a determination whether it is likely that the new material would have altered substantially the evaluation of the candidate's record.
-If, in the Provost's judgment, a substantial change in the departmental or collegiate evaluation is likely, the Provost will return the case to the DEO or Dean for any appropriate supplementary action, including additional review by the Dean if appropriate, so that the Provost will be able to act in the light of an accurate indication of departmental and collegiate judgment. - (3) On the basis of the Promotion Record available to the Provost, the Provost will make a decision that promotion should be granted or denied, and will recommend that the Board of Regents grant promotion to those candidates determined to be deserving. - (4) In making the promotion decision, the Provost may, at the Provost's discretion, consult with others, including but not limited to the associate provosts and the collegiate deans. - B. The candidate shall be informed of the Provost's decision as follows: - (1) The Provost will inform the Dean in writing of the Provost's recommendation to the Board of Regents. - (2) The Dean will inform the candidate in writing of the Provost's recommendation to the Board of Regents and, in the case of a recommendation against promotion will inform the candidate of the availability of the official Faculty Dispute Procedures of the University Operations Manual (section III.29.1-III.29.4, III.29.6) and will enclose a copy via certified mail. - (3) The collegiate Dean will inform the DEO of the Provost's recommendation who, in turn, will inform the departmental faculty.
+- Promotion Record, they normally will not be moved physically to the Provost's custody unless the Provost requests them. - (2) When any materials that were not available at the time of the departmental or collegiate action are forwarded to the Provost, the Provost will make a determination whether it is likely that the new material would have substantially altered the evaluation of the candidate's record.
+If, in the Provost's judgment, a substantial change in the departmental or collegiate evaluation is likely, the Provost will return the case to the DEO or Dean, respectively, for supplementary action, including additional review by the Dean if appropriate, so that the Provost will be able to act in the light of an accurate indication of departmental and collegiate judgment. - (3) On the basis of the Promotion Record available to the Provost, the Provost will make a decision that promotion should be granted or denied, and will recommend that the Board of Regents grant promotion to those candidates determined to be deserving. - (4) In making the promotion decision, the Provost may, at the Provost's discretion, consult with other administrators, including the associate provosts and the collegiate deans.

+B. The candidate shall be informed of the Provost's decision as follows:

+- (1) The Provost will inform the Dean in writing of the Provost's recommendation to the Board of Regents. - (2) The Dean will inform the candidate in writing of the Provost's recommendation to the Board of Regents, and in the case of a recommendation against promotion or tenure will inform the candidate of the availability of the official Faculty Dispute Procedures of the University Operations Manual (section III.29.1-III.29.5), and will enclose a copy via certified mail. - (3) The collegiate Dean will inform the DEO of the Provost's recommendation who, in turn, will inform the departmental faculty.